-The Pohlad and Frank families, operatiing as United Properties, in conjunction with Mayor Frey and the City Countil, are stealing the Upper Harbor Terminal from Ward 4 who should have received first crack at developing the site to produce great products and jobs, and generate wealth for the community.
+The Pohlad and Frank families, operating as United Properties, in cahoots with Mayor Frey and the City Council, are stealing the Upper Harbor Terminal from Ward 4 who should have received first crack at developing the site to produce great products and jobs, and generate wealth for the entire community.

 Pohlad and Frank had inside information about the property due to serving on the Minneapolis Parks Foundation Board, which is not to be confused with the Park and Recreation Board.
 The Foundation gives money to the Park Board (millions) and gets inside information and influence.
 They use this information and influence to get a leg up on any competition for the UHT property.

 The Upper Harbor Terminal enablers at the City, and Park and Recreation Board, claim they made it known to the Ward 4 Community that the Upper Harbor Terminal (UHT) was available for development to those who submit a Proposal.
 They did not.

 The developers recruited the now out of business Thor Development.
 Parallel to that they focused on getting the city and state elected officials onboard, and then corralled a handful of influential community activists.
 THEY WERE ALL ONBOARD WITH THE WRONG IDEA.
 AND NONE OF THEM LIVE OR HAVE A BUSINESS IN WARD 4.
 LIKE I DO.